Contents Previous Next

 inductive BinTree (α : Type) : Type

-| leaf : BinTree α -- leaf node, with value of type α
+| leaf : BinTree α -- leaf node with no value

 | node : α → BinTree α → BinTree α → BinTree α -- value, left child, right child